-This report focuses on the Columbia class program as a Navy shipbuilding program.
-Another CRS report discusses the SSBN(X) as an element of future U.S. strategic nuclear forces in the context of strategic nuclear arms control agreements.1
+This report focuses on the Columbia-class program as a Navy shipbuilding program.
+Another CRS report discusses the Columbia class as an element of future U.S. strategic nuclear forces in the context of strategic nuclear arms control agreements.1